alchemi5t/Devanagari-validator/README.md

 # devanagari_invalid_grammar_detect
-Sublime plugin to detect invalid devanagari word constructs.
+Sublime plugin to detect invalid devanagari word constructs.(Highlights valid words)

-It also highlights words with zero width characters.
+It also does not highlight words with zero width characters, helping in detecting zero width characters.

 Character set :-